(for He who effectually worked for Peter in his apostleship to the circumcised effectually worked for me also to the Gentiles),Galatians 2:8(NASB)

 It was in his letter to the Galatians, that Paul laid great emphasis on his apostolic calling, because these Galatian believers were perverting the gospel of Christ by reverting to Judaism and placing themselves back under the Law of Moses.

 They also challenged Paul's calling, his apostleship, and the revelations he had received from Christ, because his gospel conflicted with their biased thinking.
 This required Paul to emphasise his calling and God-given authority.
-Paul explained that "He (the Holy Spirit of God) Who effectually worked for Peter in his apostleship to the circumcised, effectually worked in ME also to the Gentiles."
+Paul explained: "He (the Holy Spirit of God) Who effectually worked for Peter in his apostleship to the circumcised, effectually worked in ME also to the Gentiles."

 Paul wanted to make it clear that the same Spirit of God who had empowered Peter for his God-authorised apostleship among the Jews, is the same Holy Spirit Who was working powerfully in his own ministry and apostleship to Gentile believers.